-You may designate the Crediting Strategy or Strategies from which a withdrawal will be taken (including withdrawals to pay advisory fees) by a Request in Good Order prior to the date of the withdrawal.
+You may designate the Crediting Strategy or Strategies from which a withdrawal will be taken by a Request in Good Order prior to the date of the withdrawal.
 If you do not make a designation, we will take the withdrawal in the following order:

-- first proportionally from funds, if any, that then qualify for a waiver of the Market Value Adjustment pursuant to the provisions of a Crediting Strategy endorsement; - then from the Purchase Payment Account; - then proportionally from funds held under the Declared Rate Strategy; - and then proportionally from Indexed Strategies having the shortest Terms (meaning the withdrawal will be taken proportionally from Indexed Strategies with 1-year Terms, and then proportionally from Indexed Strategies with 3-year Terms, and finally from Indexed Strategies having 6-year Terms).
+- first proportionally from funds, if any, that then qualify for a waiver of the Early Withdrawal Charge pursuant to the provisions of the Crediting Strategy endorsement; - then from the Purchase Payment Account;

+- then proportionally from the Declared Rate Strategies; and - then proportionally from Indexed Strategies having the shortest Terms (meaning the withdrawal will be taken proportionally from Indexed Strategies with 1-year Terms and then from Indexed Strategies having 5-year Terms).